 The performance of Nest comes down to two things really—energy efficiency and saving money.
 Here are some ‘energy-money-saving’ features Nest bring onboard.

-- Auto-Away – The Nest smart thermostat knows when you’re off to work.
-By using sensors and your phone’s location, it checks if you’ve left, then adjusts itself to Eco Temperature mode.
+- Auto-Away – The Nest smart thermostat knows when your loved-ones are away from home.
+By using sensors and phone’s location, it checks if they have left, then adjusts itself to Eco Temperature mode.
 That means you pay only for the energy you use.

 - Auto Schedule – The auto-schedule feature automatically learns the temperature you or your loved one like at different times of the day.
 Set your temperature preferences…. the Nest will never forget them.
 And, that’s why we love calling it the ‘smart programmable thermostat’.